 To maintain motivation, use the Rhythm of Motivation worksheet in the Strengths Advantage area.
 It sets out regular intervals to feed each theme on a daily, weekly or monthly cycle.
 This worksheet is particularly liked by those with the Arranger® theme.

-Going beyond the top 5 themes, the My 34 report has an option to show the Motivators and Demotivators for a person’s dominant themes.
+Going beyond the top 5 themes, the My 34 report has the option to show the Motivators and Demotivators for a person’s dominant themes.

 Working with Gallup’s book Wellbeing at Work, we have produced a simple worksheet providing a check-in with a score out of 10.
 This Wellbeing worksheet will help your client identify examples from the book and use their Strengths to increase their score.